 And in any case, as anyone paying attention will know, buzzed driving is drunk driving.
 See for example this study.

 You might be saying to yourself, “Wait a minute how can we reduce the risk of disease, when this guy Kevin says we are disease?”
 To this I say: Just because some lowly grad student named “Kevin” says something, doesn’t mean it’s true.
 After all, which is more likely: (1) That you are a person with free will, thoughts, feelings, and a body or (2) that some grad student on the Internet named Kevin has made an original contribution to science?

 I have recently discovered, just now in fact, that there is another scientist who, like me, addresses topics that polite society chooses to ignore.
 In the case of the fittingly named Alex Wild, the topic is very, very small animals, derogatorily called bugs by scientists who choose to ignore the uncomfortable.
 See his daring blog here.
 I have added it to my links.
 I should say, by the way, that my links are a little stagnant.
-I am very, very tired these days, especially after having completed the move to Cambridge.
-Were it not for Cafe Pamplona, I would not know how to spend my time.
+I am very, very tired these days, especially after having completed the move to Austin.
+Were it not for the weirdness, I would not know how to spend my time.

 So, what is more creepy than bugs?
 Even I have trouble focusing my mind on them without beginning to plan for suicide.
 I just don’t know if there is anything as absolutely horrifying as this, this, this, this, this, this, or for Heaven’s sake this.
 There is maybe one thing more horrifying than insects.

 I leave you with this nightmare: